Digital Audio Broadcasting: Signal delay

-Time signals, on the contrary, are not a problem in a well-defined network with a fixed delay.
-The DAB multiplexer adds the proper offset to the distributed time information.
-The time information is also independent from the (possibly varying) audio decoding delay in receivers since the time is not embedded inside the audio frames.
-This means that built in clocks in receivers can be precisely correct.
+System Time signals, such as those used for built in clocks in the receiver, are not a problem in a network with a fixed delay as the DAB multiplexer adds an offset to the distributed time information.
+The time information is independent from the audio decoding delay in receivers as the system time is not embedded inside audio frames.

 Transmission costs

 DAB can provide savings for networks of several stations.
 The original development of DAB was driven by national network operators with a number of channels to transmit from multiple sites.
 However, for individual stations such as small community or local stations which traditionally operate their own FM transmitter on their own building the cost of DAB transmission will be much higher than analog.
 Operating a DAB transmitter for a single station is not an efficient use of spectrum or power.
 With that said, this can be solved to some degree by combining multiple local stations in one DAB/DAB+ mux, similar to what is done on DVB-T/DVB-T2 with local TV stations.